 Don’t go into debt just because you’re a gift-buying procrastinator.

-Of course they could have planned their holiday budget early, but now it's the eleventh hour and there's no turning back.
-If that's the camp you fall into there’s still time to pull off a holiday miracle.
+NRF calls this “Super Saturday,” or the last Saturday before Christmas, which will fall on December 18 this year.
+Of course, they could have planned their holiday budget early, but now it’s the eleventh hour and there’s no turning back.
+If that’s the camp you fall into there’s still time to pull off a holiday miracle.

 1. Live by the list, including budget amounts and gift locations for each recipient